 An expansion joint is created by leaving a gap between the actual cement crown and the top flue tile.
 Then we fill it with a flexible chimney crown, even when constructed professionally, are often installed incorrectly.
 Everyone has a different philosophy on the proper construction of a chimney crown from the material that should be used to construct the crown to its whether the crown should hang over the edge of the actual brick on the chimney or stay flush.
 One fact that cannot be disputed, however, is the need for an expansion joint around the top flue tile.
 A chimney crown lacking an expansion joint around the top flue tile will almost always need to be repaired after some time.

 This flexible sealant allows the flue tile to expand without pushing against the cement crown, preventing cracking.
-The flue is most likely to expand and crack the cement in the winter time when it is very cold because the cold cement is even more prone to cracking from pressure exerted on it by the flue tile.
+The flue is most likely to expand and crack the cement in the winter time when it is very cold.
+This is because the cold cement is even more prone to cracking.
+It cracks from pressure exerted on it by the flue tile.